WE'RE 20 IN 2021 - AND HAVE COMPLETED OVER 180 PROJECTS!

-We specialise in conducting and evaluating housing market, housing needs and social and community assessments.
-We have completed studies all levels from parish and neighbourhood to district and sub-regional.
+We specialise in housing market and housing needs assessment, and social and community studies at all levels from rural parish and urban neighbourhood to local authority, sub-regional and regional.

 We are a dynamic, flexible and multi-disciplinary team - committed to meeting our clients’ needs.

 We work regularly with specialist partners and advisers - to ensure we always have the right team for the job.

 We subject all our work to a ‘so what?’ test - to ensure that research and analysis are understood and conclusions are meaningful.

 We learn from our projects - by seeking feedback from every client (read what they have said below).